AerWyn81/HeadBlocks/docs/config/config.md

 hideFoundHeads: false
 ```

-By enabling this configuration, heads that a player has already found will be hidden from their view using PacketEvents.
+When enabled, heads that a player has already found will be hidden from their view using PacketEvents.
 This feature requires the [PacketEvents](https://www.spigotmc.org/resources/packetevents-api.80279/) plugin to be
 installed.
-When a player finds a head, it will disappear from their view.
+Once a player finds a head, it will disappear from their view, allowing them to focus only on heads they haven't found
-This allows players to focus only on heads they haven't found yet.
+yet.

-!> It may happen that the hitbox is still present but invisible; this is a limitation.
+!> Note: The hitbox may still be present even though the head is invisible; this is a known limitation.
-Also, remember to disable the ‘Found’ hologram or leave the placeholder empty in advanced hologram type to prevent the
+Also, remember to disable the 'Found' hologram or leave the placeholder empty in advanced hologram mode to prevent
-hologram from appearing above the head.
+holograms from appearing above hidden heads.

 !> This feature requires PacketEvents to be installed and a server restart to apply changes.